October 1, 2025

-PS.
-If you have any fav design studios or agencies that you would like to hear from.
-Please let me know here.
+PS: If you have any favorite design studios or agencies that you would like to hear from, please let me know here.

-Creative Juice is a weekly newsletter published every Monday morning so you can start your week feeling inspired creatively to make cool sh*t and get paid for it.
+Creative Juice is a weekly newsletter published every Monday morning so you can start your week feeling creatively inspired to make cool stuff and get paid for it.
 Every Monday I share something gorgeous, a portfolio of the week, three creative finds, one amazing post from social media, and one lesson I learned recently.

-If you have an idea of how I can improve Creative Juice and make it better, feel free to submit your feedback here.
+If you have ideas on how to improve Creative Juice, feel free to submit your feedback here.

 SOMETHING GORGEOUS: A Lesson in Finality